MoseleyBioinformaticsLab/md_harmonize/doc/guide.rst

 Description
 ~~~~~~~~~~~

-MDH was created to achieve creation and harmonization of compounds and reactions in
-the public metabolic databases.
-It is a command line tool that provides harmonize
+MDH was created to harmonize compounds and reactions in the public metabolic databases.
+It is a command line tool
-compounds/reactions in the public metabolic databases.
+directly supporting harmonization of KEGG, MetaCyc, and HMDB, but has an API for expanding to other metabolic databases.

 Installation